-If you have a saltwater, freshwater aquarium or a reef tank, you probably already know how important the right filtration system is.
 If you’ve spent a lot of time figuring out the best filter media to use and making sure the water chemistry is right but can’t quite figure out why your tank isn’t thriving, it might be that something is missing.

 By installing one of the best aquarium powerheads, you can make sure your aquarium is the perfect environment for your plants, fish, or coral.

 - What is an Aquarium Powerhead Used for?